griffda/PROCESS-/documentation/proc-pages/installation.md

 To rebuild, for example after making a change to the Fortran source, run `cmake --build build` again.

-## macOS Installation (Docker container)
+## Docker container
-Process can be run on a Mac inside a Docker container.
+Process can be run on Mac or in other environments inside a Docker container.
 The Process repository, including source and build directories, remain in the host filesystem, but the building and running of Process is performed inside the container.
-This ensures that Process produces the same results on Mac as in other environments, such as the CI system.
+This ensures that Process produces the same results as in other fully-supported environments, such as the CI system.
 The Ubuntu-based development image used is similar to the one used on the CI system, but it is designed to work immediately with no further installations.

-Install Docker ([Docker Desktop](https://docs.docker.com/docker-for-mac/install/)), or by using `homebrew`:
+Firstly, [install Docker](https://docs.docker.com/get-docker/).
+On Mac, this can be accomplished using `homebrew`:
 ```
 brew cask install docker
 ```